mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 This will be a busy day.
 Not only will you receive your chemotherapy, but you'll also meet your Clinical Pharmacist who will review your medications with you and show you how to use your pill box.
 You and your caregiver will also be given a lot of information about the rest of your treatment and what to expect - some of this information will be on paper and some of it will be verbal.
 Your caregiver might like to bring a notebook and pen to the clinic to note down key points and any questions.
 </div>
 Conditioning regimen is another name for the high dose chemotherapy that you will receive prior to the transplant.
-The specific regimen you receive will depend upon your disease, previous treatments and your specific transplant protocol of treatment plan.
+The specific regimen you receive will depend upon your disease, previous treatments and your specific transplant protocol or treatment plan.

-The conditioning regiment starts on a negative numbered day.
-For example, if you are receiving on single dose of chemotherapy your chemotherapy would start on day -2.
+The conditioning regimen starts on a "negative numbered" day.
+If you are receiving one single dose of chemotherapy your chemotherapy will start on day -2.
+Depending on your treatment plan you may have one or multiple days of chemotherapy.
 Your stem cell transplant always takes place on Day 0.
-Every day after transplant is referred to as a positive numbered day.
+Remember that every day after transplant is referred to as a positive numbered day (e.g. +1, +2 etc).

 <table>
 <tr><th class="tfive">Day -2</th><th class="tfive">Day -1</th><th class="tfive">Day 0</th><th class="tfive">Day +1</th></tr>